Panharithchhom23/ICT720_RTN_Project2025/README.md

 # 2. M5StickC PIR Hat
 ![image](https://github.com/user-attachments/assets/5fd6d676-ee6e-4539-bf4b-e3fe0b94dc2f)

 PIR HAT is a human body infrared sensor compatible with M5SticKC.
 It is a passive infrared detector that detects infrared radiation emitted or reflected by a human body or objects.
-When it detects infrared radiation, it outputs a high level signal and initiates a delay for a certain period of time (during which it maintains a high level and allows for repeated triggering) until the triggering signal disappears (returns to a low level).
+When it detects infrared radiation, it outputs a high-level signal and initiates a delay for a certain period of time (during which it maintains a high level and allows for repeated triggering) until the triggering signal disappears (returns to a low level).

 Link: https://docs.m5stack.com/en/hat/hat-pir

-### Data Modeling
+## Data Modeling
 ![image](https://github.com/user-attachments/assets/8cc97575-b6e0-4d2d-b1e2-fd4e018f42a0)